 With the 50th anniversary of James Bond and a new film coming in November, that means a new song for the opening credits.
 The singer Adele was selected for Skyfall, and a new trailer has been released with her tune Skyfall dubbed over a recombined version of past trailers for the film.

 My take is this fits somewhere in the middle of the past 22 years of Bond songs.
 Adele’s voice is familiar in a Shirley Bassey style–Bassey sang three Bond themes, Goldfinger, Diamonds are Forever, and Moonraker, all at least partially written by famous film composer John Barry.
 If you’ve seen these films it’s hard not to hear her singing the main theme.
 Hints of Goldfinger permeate every other Bond theme.
 To me, you don’t have a great Bond theme if you can’t instantly recall the music and main lyrics.
 Does Skyfall have that?
-Here is the entire song, with lyrics displayed like with a karaoke machine, and like some past Bond themes there is a lot of repeating the title over and over:

 Where does this new song stand compared to past songs in James Bond movies?
 She’s got that sultry feel down.
 First of all, there really is no bad James Bond theme.
 Without a typical “best of” numbering of the past 22 songs and placing Skyfall in that list, let’s look at the songs in chronological order.